-In Table 3 we have mapped 26 sources of data, defined as big data within the literature, against the traits identified by Kitchin (2014) in Table 1.
+In Table 3 we have mapped 26 sources of data, defined as Big Data within the literature, against the traits identified by Kitchin (2014) in Table 1.
 Through the process of evaluating each dataset against each characteristic it quickly became apparent that the categories of volume and velocity needed to be further teased apart.
 Similarly, while resolution and indexicality, and extensionality and scalability, are combined into two characteristics in Table 1, we consider them separately in Table 3 given that they are not synonymous traits.

-In the context of big data, volume generally refers to the storage space required to record and store data.
-Big data it is noted typically require terabytes (2^{40} bytes) or petabytes (2^{50} bytes) of storage space (The Economist 2010), far more than an average desktop computer can provide, with the data typically stored in the cloud across several servers.
-However, when we examine our 26 datasets it is clear that some of them, for example pollution and sound sensors, require very little storage space, maybe producing a gigabyte (2^{30} bytes) of data per annum.
-Although each sensor might be producing a steady stream of readings, say once per minute, each record is very small, consisting of just a few kilobytes (2^{10} bytes) .
-Even summed over the course of a year, the sensor dataset would be relatively small in stored volume, in fact much smaller than many small datasets such as a Census.
+In the context of Big Data, volume generally refers to the storage space required to record and store data.
+Big Data, it is commonly stated, typically require terabytes $(2^{40}$ bytes) or petabytes $(2^{50}$ bytes) of storage space (The Economist, 2010), far more than an average desktop computer can provide, with the data often stored in the cloud across several servers and locations.
+However, when we examine our 26 datasets it is clear that some of them, for example pollution and sound sensors, require very little storage space, maybe producing a gigabyte $(2^{30}$ bytes) of data per annum (easily storable on a datastick).
+Although each sensor might be producing a steady stream of readings, say once per minute, each record is very small, consisting of just a few kilobytes (2 bytes).
+Even summed over the course of a year, the sensor dataset would be relatively small in stored volume, in fact much smaller than many 'small datasets' such as a Census.
 As detailed in Table 3, we have thus teased apart volume into three dimensions: (1) the number of records (which is reflective of velocity and the number of generating devices), (2) the storage required per record, and (3) the total storage required (effectively the sum of the first two).

-Using this threefold classification of volume it is clear that the 26 big data sets have differing volume characteristics.
-Automated forms of big data generation, where records are created on a continual basis every few seconds or minutes, often across multiple sites or individuals, produce very large numbers of records.
+Using this threefold classification of volume it is clear that the 26 Big Data sets have differing volume characteristics.
+Automated forms of Big Data generation, where records are created on a continual basis every few seconds or minutes, often across multiple sites or individuals, produce very large numbers of records.
 Human-mediated forms, such as creating administrative records (immigration, unemployment registration), might have a steady stream of new records, usually generated from a constrained number of sites (a small number of entry points to a country, unemployment offices), that produce much lower volumes than automated systems.
-Likewise, while each sensor record is generally very small in file size, imagery data (such as streaming video, photographs and satellite images) is typically quite large in file size, meaning that relatively low numbers of records soon scales in huge storage requirements.
-In many cases, although the volume per record is low, the sheer number of devices generating the data produce very large storage volumes.
-For example, the million customers an hour flowing through thousands of Walmart stores generate 2.5 petabytes of transaction data (Open Data Center Alliance 2012).
+Likewise, while each sensor record is generally very small in file size, imagery data (such as streaming video, photographs and satellite images) are typically quite large in file size, meaning that relatively low numbers of records soon scale into huge storage requirements.
+In many cases, although the volume per record is low, the sheer number of devices generating data produce very large storage volumes.
+For example, the million customers flowing through thousands of Walmart stores every hour generate 2.5 petabytes of transaction data (Open Data Center Alliance, 2012).